WaterFutures/EPyT-Flow/docs/tut.events.rst

 apply the event's logic by making use of the EPANET and EPANET-MSX interface.

-Optionally, the :func:`~epyt_flow.simulation.events.system_event.SystemEvent.init` method can also be override for running some initialization logic -- make sure to call the parent's :func:`~epyt_flow.simulation.events.system_event.SystemEvent.init` first.
+Optionally, the :func:`~epyt_flow.simulation.events.system_event.SystemEvent.init` method can also be overridden for running some initialization logic -- make sure to call the parent's :func:`~epyt_flow.simulation.events.system_event.SystemEvent.init` first.
-Also, if some "clean-up" logic is needed (i.e. some code that must run after the end of the event), the method :func:`~epyt_flow.simulation.events.system_event.SystemEvent.exit` can be overriden -- this method is called ONCE after the end of the event.
+Also, if some "clean-up" logic is needed (i.e. some code that must run after the end of the event), the method :func:`~epyt_flow.simulation.events.system_event.SystemEvent.exit` can be overridden -- this method is called ONCE after the end of the event.
-In order to support multiple simulation runs of the same scenario, the method :func:`~epyt_flow.simulation.events.system_event.SystemEvent.reset` can be overriden to reset the event (e.g. resetting time index of a leak profile).
+In order to support multiple simulation runs of the same scenario, the method :func:`~epyt_flow.simulation.events.system_event.SystemEvent.reset` can be overridden to reset the event (e.g. resetting time index of a leak profile).

 Example of a system event that activates a pump: